-Epic Energy currently purchases gas used in operations under long term contracts, from AlintaGas and the Harriet Joint Venture.
+Epic Energy currently purchases gas used in operations under long term contracts, from AlintaGas, and also from the Harriet Joint Venture.
+Due to the obligations under the first of those contracts, it is not possible for Epic Energy to contemplate adopting an approach of shippers providing compressor fuel gas prior to at least 2005.